PhotonicsTUL/PLaSK/doc/geometry.rst

 Specifying geometry in XPL file
 ===============================

-See section :ref:`sec-xpl-geometry`.
+See :ref:`sec-xpl-geometry`.

   .. _sec-geometry-python:

 The whole definition of the structure's geometry have to be located between tags ``<geometry>`` and ``</geometry>``.
 More than one geometry can be specified, however inside each geometry tag there must be a single geometry object.
 There are three different types of geometries:

 .. xml:tag:: <cartesian2d>

-   It is two-dimensional Cartesian geometry.
+   It is a two-dimensional Cartesian geometry.

 .. xml:tag:: <cylindrical2d> (or <cylindrical>)

-   It is two-dimensional cylindrical geometry.
+   It is a two-dimensional cylindrical geometry.

 .. xml:tag:: <cartesian3d>

-   It is three-dimensional Cartesian geometry.
+   It is a three-dimensional Cartesian geometry.

-For attributes of these geometries see section :ref:`sec-xpl-attributes`.
+For attributes of these geometries see section :ref:`sec-xpl-geometry-types`.

   .. _sec-xpl-geometry-types: